The 4 Best Ways to Fight a DUI Case

 Faulty Equipment or Mistakes by Officers to Challenge Accuracy

 Another potentially effective way to fight the evidence in a DUI case is to challenge the accuracy of the blood alcohol instruments used.
 Law enforcement is required to comply with a lengthy set of administrative rules with respect to ensuring accuracy.
 You are entitled to see the accuracy check logs.
-If there were any mistakes or signs of inaccuracies in the readings, your attorney can surely argue those points to raise a reasonable doubt.
+If there were any mistakes or signs of inaccuracies in the readings, you can argue those points to raise a reasonable doubt.

 Critical to any driving under the influence case is proof that you were, in fact, driving.
 If officers came upon a scene where your car was in park, or off, there is often the argument that the DA can't definitively prove you drove.
-For example, this scenario often occurs when there's a solo vehicle car accident or a person is found sleeping in his or her car.
+For example, this scenario often occurs when there's a solo vehicle car accident or a person is found drunk and asleep in his or her car.
 Without a witness to you driving, the proof of your driving is entirely circumstantial.
 Who knows whether you had someone else in the car before officers arrived on scene?
 A jury can understand why this mystery person, especially if drunk, may not have wanted to stick around to be interviewed by law enforcement.
 Of course, if you told the officers that you drove, claiming someone else drove may appear unreasonable, but people cover for their friends and loved ones all the time.

 Suppress the Evidence Before Trial